 Molten Chocolate Cake Goes Global

-In 2012, Hot Cakes Molten Chocolate Cakery found a permanent home just up the street from the farmer’s market where it all started and eventually opened a second shop in Capitol Hill, too.
-They've also expanded their delicious repertoire, using chocolatier skills to craft lots of other sweet treats, savory goodies, vegan- and gluten- free options, coffee and boozy milkshakes like the “Drunken Sailor.”
-Don't forget their deliciously decadent dessert sauces and smoked chocolate chips.
+In 2012, Hot Cakes Molten Chocolate Cakery found its permanent home just up the street from the farmer’s market where it all started.
+Eventually, Autumn opened a second shop in Capitol Hill, too.
+They've also expanded their repertoire, using finely honed chocolatiering skills to craft a menu of other sweet treats, savory goodies, vegan- and gluten-free options, plus coffee and boozy milkshakes like the “Drunken Sailor.”
+Insider tip: try their decadent dessert sauces and smoked chocolate chips and thank us later.

-The world has taken notice – demand for the Hot Cakes brand of chocolaty goodness has gained a national audience.
-They’re still a Seattle mainstay, though, constantly popping up in food booths around the city, sponsoring local events, or donating sales to dog shelters to help homeless puppies find homes (how can you not like that?)
+The chocolate-loving world has taken notice – Hot Cakes products are now in demand all over the country.
+They’re still a Seattle mainstay though, constantly popping up in food booths around the city, sponsoring local events, or donating sales to dog shelters to help our hometown homeless pups find forever homes (how can you not like that?)

 Try the original Dark Decadence molten cake first though.
 It’ll give you a whole new perspective on the phrase “selling like Hot Cakes.”